jamesr1775/Sorting-Visualiser/README.md

 #### Known Bugs
 1. Zooming in on chrome causes the bar chart to fold bars to next rows
 2. Discovered that the swapping heights chart jitter bug is only fixed for bubble sort and occurs in merge sort.
-3. answer explanation button remains visible when different algorithm is loaded.
-4. Take quiz should not be visible until an algorithm is selected.

 ## Deployment
 ### GitHub Pages